xonsh/xonsh/docs/tutorial.rst

     def mycmd5(args, stdin=None, stdout=None, stderr=None, spec=None):
-        """Lastly, the final form of subprocess callables takes all of the arguments shown above as well as a subpcrocess specification SubprocSpec object.
+        """Lastly, the final form of subprocess callables takes all of the arguments shown above as well as a subprocess specification SubprocSpec object.
 This holds many attributes that dictate how the command is being run.
 For instance this can be useful for knowing if the process is captured by $() or !().